 - Remember, cougars are solitary animals and are most active at dusk and dawn.

 - Free-roaming pets may attract and be attacked by cougars.
-Keep your dog on a leash at all times.
+Keep your dog on a leash and under physical control at all times.
 Walk your pets during the day and avoid wooded areas.
 Bring your pets inside at night.